-(i) for all insurance contract liabilities of the Bermuda Constituent Entity, and s.37 - Transfer Pricing Adjustments

-(ii) for all fiscal periods of the Bermuda Constituent Entity subsequent to 30 September 2023 (including periods included in the determination of the opening tax loss carryforward).
+- (i) for all insurance contract liabilities of the Bermuda Constituent Entity, and - (ii) for all fiscal periods of the Bermuda Constituent Entity subsequent to 30 September 2023 (including periods included in the determination of the opening tax loss carryforward).

 Nothing in this Guidance (in this section or elsewhere) where a reference is made to "insurance" is intended to exclude business regulated as insurance business but accounted for as investment business.